Published: March 4, 2022

 Oh, no!
 Here comes the news radio and yacht rock.

 Typically a midlife crisis happens between ages 40–65.
 We find that brands tend to reach their ‘crisis’ stage when they reach about $500MM to $1B in revenue.
-The transition from first-generation family owners to second and third generations can add to these turbulent times.
-The brand that once spent money on cool technology upgrades is paying consultants to label staplers on desks.
+The transition from first-generation family owners to second and third-generations can add to these turbulent times.
+For instance, the brand that once spent money on cool technology upgrades is paying consultants to label staplers on desks.
 (This is for real, ask us sometime.)

 At this phase in the brand life cycle, we’ve seen lots of crazy.
 We’ve watched brands who have long-established who they are in the market suddenly wig out and hire a big city branding agency to create an expensive “brand study” to tell them who to be in a printed and bound document.
 For some reason, there is a permanence with print that provides executives a sense of stability.
 This “brand study” usually accompanies a logo refresh because what better way to tell the world you’re not falling behind (while falling behind) than with a snazzy new logo.

 So what is the cure for all this uncertainty and chaos?
 The cure isn’t found in jumping on the latest NFT trend or advertising in the Metaverse with no strategic plan.
 The cure is to get back to the basics.
 Start caring about your customers and look around you at how you treat those who are helping you.
 Are you putting the screws to your people and vendors to reduce every expense, or are you investing in relationships?
 Do you have an outside expert helping you create brand development strategies?
 The truth is, there are no shortcuts.
-Clever ad campaigns can’t save a brand with foundational flaws.
+It is important to realize that clever ad campaigns can’t save a brand with foundational flaws.

 Where to start: